-USDOT Priorities: This research addresses the USDOT strategic goal of Equity, assessing the equity impacts of transit-oriented development in order to allow for more equitable future planning.
+USDOT Priorities: This research addresses the USDOT strategic goal of Equity, assessing the equity impacts of transit-oriented development to allow for more equitable future planning.

 Outputs: Results of this study will be published in research journals and presented at multiple conferences.
-The methods (especially the approach used to assess transportation costs) will be well documented for instructional purposes and shared with the wider public via a dedicated website/ArcGIS story map.
+The methods (especially the approach used to assess transportation costs) will be documented and shared with the wider public via a dedicated website/ArcGIS story map.